-11 Types of Cranes You Need to Know About In Construction
+11 Types of Cranes Commonly Used in Construction

 Cranes have a long history of being a staple in construction that reaches back thousands of years.
 Records indicate the ancient Greeks invented the first cranes and used them as early as 515 BC.
 Some reports indicate cranes were used for water irrigation in ancient Mesopotamia, thousands of years earlier.
 In fact, many ancient structures, if built today, would need to use some sort of crane.